UPDATE: We are live tracking a rapidly developing Winter Storm Gianna

 According to the NOAA 6-10 day temperature outlook, temperatures will remain below normal for at least another week, with dangerous wind chills across the East Coast as the Nor’Easter forms over the weekend and winds increase.

-Note that this is the main trigger of rapid weather changes and intense Arctic outbreaks across Canada and the United States during winter, bringing extreme cold deep into the South, towards the Gulf Coast.
+Note that this is the primary driver of rapid weather changes and intense Arctic outbreaks across Canada and the United States during winter, bringing extreme cold deep into the South, toward the Gulf Coast.

 What is the Polar Vortex?